panaverse/learn-generative-ai/09_containers_development_deployment/readme.md

 * Over 391,375 companies are using Containers And Microservices tools.

 * Research by Forrester suggests that 71% of DevOps adopters use microservices and containers.

+* Serverless CaaS adoption has continued to intensify across all major cloud providers.
+Google Cloud Run was the fastest-growing method for deploying serverless applications in Google Cloud.

 * The adoption of containerization technology allows programs to run consistently in development, testing, and production settings.